jadedbay/bevy_procedural_grass/README.md

 ```

 ## TODO
-- Lighting for point and spot lights (Currently only supporting directional lights).
+- Lighting for point and spot lights (Currently only supports directional lights).
 - Improve Animation.
 - Grass Clumping for less uniform grass generation.
 - Grass Interaction, allow grass to move out of the way of other entites.